 Who can use the Careers Service at the University of Bolton?

 All current students can access the support and advice provided by the Careers Service.
 Also all graduates from the University of Bolton can access the support for up to three years after graduation.
-You will be asked to register with us by completing the necessary paperwork.

 Can I undertake a mock interview?

 You can book an appointment with a Careers Adviser to discuss recruitment best practice and also arrange to undertake a mock interview.
 On occasions, we also involve employers in this process.

 I need to find a part-time job, where do I look for work?

 You can access all of our opportunities through our online Student Hub portal.
 We also have a number of useful guides on finding part-time work and also a list of useful links to part-time employment opportunities.
 You can also come into the careers office to talk to an adviser about all of your recruitment needs from completing application forms to interview techniques.

 I am interested in volunteering, how do I get involved?